 (7) I am extremely grateful for the sights and sounds of wildlife visitors such as these migratory Canada geese (I go to bed at night still hearing those geese overhead).

 (8) I am extremely grateful for the beauty and pure solitude that nature offers in Nebraska.
 (I view time spent in nature as a mind-cleansing, soul-invigorating experience.)

-(12) I am extremely grateful for past generations who homesteaded lands that I hunt today.
+(10) I am extremely grateful for past generations who homesteaded lands where I hunt and enjoy nature today.

-(14) I am extremely grateful for important plants like the common milkweed that thrive on family farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.
+(12) I am extremely grateful for important plants like the common milkweed that thrive on my aunt’s farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.